 What about lichens growing on a bare rock or on a bark of a tree?
 It is very hard to believe that they are even alive.
 But, due to their inability to move and spread out appearance may once again lead us to call them plants.

-If you are not satisfied yet and want to explore more in your surroundings, then you can examine a drop of water from near by pond, lake, ditch or sea under a microscope.
+If you are not satisfied yet and want to explore more in your surroundings, then you can examine a drop of water from a nearby pond, lake, ditch or sea under a microscope.
 You are likely to find numerous living things, some moving vigorously, some slowly and others hardly at all.
 Some of them may be green or yellow and some may be brown or red.
 Some may be even colorless.
 Where will you place them among animals or plants?

 Following the system of classification introduced by our friend Linnaeus, all organisms were placed in either one of the two large Kingdoms (Plantae & Animalia).